 - Be enrolled in an SFSC baccalaureate, associate, or certificate program.
 The student may not be funded for audit, directed independent study, CLEP, or credit by exam.

 - The student may not be funded for community or workforce education course work.

 - The college will waive or scholarship up to 24 college credits or equivalent clock hours per year for an eligible dependent enrolled in an associate or certificate program.
 The college will waive or scholarship up to 12 credit hours per year for an eligible depndent enrolled in an SFSC baccalaureate program.

 - Dependents must meet the same standards of academic progress set forth for financial aid students as outlined in the SFSC Catalog.
 Students must achieve and maintain a 2.0 minimum cumulative GPA and a sixty-seven percent (67%) completion ratio to remain eligible for fee waivers.

 - Procedures for obtaining a dependent fee waiver

 - Obtain the Fee Waiver Eligibility form for dependents of full-time employees from the Financial Aid Office.
 Complete requested information and submit it to the Financial Aid Office.
 The form must be completed for each term the dependent seeks a waiver.

-- The student is expected to complete the FASFA and apply for other types of financial assistance.
+- The student is not required to complete the FASFA, but is encouraged to do so if he/she wishes to apply for other types of financial assistance.

 - Financial aid personnel will verify the eligibility of the dependent and determine if the standards of academic progress are being met.
 The signed form is submitted for approval by the dean, student services or designee.